 The Autotelic Personality & Conditions For Flow

 The self we experience is an ever-moving target.
 The company we keep and their expectations of us, how we perceive ourselves, and the environment combine to produce the environment-self dynamic interplay.
 The environment evokes a response from the organism, and the organism, in turn, acts on the environment.
 This dynamic contributes to our fundamental understanding of the psychology of human behaviour.
-Therefore, if we are to ask the question; how can we produce consistently high-level results? the answer is; it depends.
+Therefore, if we are to ask the question, how can we produce consistently high-level results?
+The answer is it depends.

 An infinite number of factors influence performance results.
-However, although conditions for Flow are different for everyone, Csikszentmihalyi says that there are certain patterns to its occurrence.
-Optimal conditions are more likely to exist where the individual has developed creative, or autotelic personality traits.
+However, although conditions for Flow are different for everyone, Csikszentmihalyi says there are certain patterns to its occurrence.
+Optimal conditions are more likely to exist where the individual has developed creative or autotelic personality traits.
 But before we examine these personality traits, let's first take a look at the conditions.

 Optimal Conditions For Flow